edwarddramirez/dmbinaries/statistics/README.md

 # Statistics
 In this file, we have a Jupyter notebook showing how we set limits on subhalos.
 It is our implementation of the technique discussed in Sec.
-IV of the (INSERT PAPER NAME).
+IV of the [arXiv:2209.08100](https://arxiv.org/abs/2209.08100).

 Special Requirements:
 1. Scattering Matrix: